hiiamboris/red-spaces-gitlab-mirror/samples/grid-ui/README.md

 - selected rows and columns can be removed with Ctrl+- key combo, new ones prepended with Ctrl++
 - copying and pasting using Ctrl+C/Ctrl+V/Ctrl+X/Shift+Ins/Shift+Del standard key combos
-- undo and redo capability using Ctrl+Z/Ctrl+Shift+Z standard key combos (currently does not affect cell renaming - should it?)
+- undo and redo capability using Ctrl+Z/Ctrl+Shift+Z standard key combos
 - big cell content is shown in the tooltip above it
 - import and export of data in .red, .csv and .redbin formats (to compress it, also add .gz)
 - automatic state saving and restoration when editor is closed and reopened